45th ANNUAL

 Photography: Film, digital or altered images originating from a film or digital camera.

-Miniatures: Same media specifications as paintings, prints and drawings.
+Miniatures: Same media specifications as paintings, printmaking, and drawings.

 3-Dimensional: Nonfunctional three-dimensional art of any material.